dotkernel/dot-controller/README.md

 ## Usage

 Middleware controllers act as a handler for multiple routes.
 Some conventions were made:
-- register controllers in the routes array just like any expressive middleware.
+- register controllers in the routes array just like any mezzio middleware.
 The requirement is that you should define an `action` route parameter(possibly optional) anywhere inside the route(e.g `/user[/{action}]`)
 - action parameter value is converted to a method name inside the controller.
 Underscore, dot and line characters are removed and the action name is converted to camel-case suffixed by the string `Action`.
 For example a route and action pair like `/user/forgot-password` will be converted to method `forgotPasswordAction`.
 - the default action value, if not present in the URI is `index`, so you should always define an `indexAction` within your controllers for displaying a default page or redirecting.